microsoft/fhir-proxy/docs/configuration.md

 The FHIR Proxy is configured on installation to be paired to a FHIR Server via a service client.
 Default roles are added to the application and are configured for specific access in the configuration settings section of the function app.
 Enablement of pre/post processing modules is accomplished via the ```configmodules.bash``` utility.</br>

-Important: Most pre/post processing modules will require additional [configuration](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings) after enablement, in order to function.
+Important: Most pre/post processing modules will require additional [configuration](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings) after enablement in order to function.
 Please check the details of the module for instructions.</br>

 Notice